 At a later period of the evening when the audience, thoroughly disgusted, were about to leave, the table recommenced its saltatory performances, and informed us by sundry taps with its legs on the ground that it was animated by the spirit of John Young, brother to Thomas, and that the said spirit was very happy-far more so indeed than when, in the body, it inhabited this wicked world.
-As this interesting communication (it was very kind of John Young, brother to Thomas, to come all the way from his present abode merely to inform some people assembled in Edwards-street, Portman-square of these facts)-as this, we say, may appear something like a rapping success on the part of the table, we must inform the reader that, in accordance with the wish of a Spiritualist in the room, the flap had again been put down and turned from the

-It would hardly have been worth the loss of an inch of space to describe this wretched jugglery, but that some old ladies of either sex still allow themselves to be duped by an imposture as transparent to common sense and investigation, as it is mischievous in its effects on minds weakened by ill-health or suffering.
+As this interesting communication (it was very kind of John Young, brother to Thomas, to come all the way from his present abode merely to inform some people assembled in Edwards-street, Portman-square of these facts) -as this, we say, may appear something like a rapping success on the part of the table, we must inform the reader that, in accordance with the wish of a Spiritualist in the room, the flap had again been put down and turned from the wretched jugglery, but that some old ladies of either sex still allow themselves to be duped by an imposture as transparent to common sense and investigation, as it is mischievous in its effects on minds weakened by ill-health or suffering.